The Science Behind Morning Routines: Why They Work

 Final Thoughts: Syncing Routine with Biology

-Are You an Early Bird or a Night Owl?
-Read Are You an Early Bird or a Night Owl? to discover your chronotype which refers to your unique circadian rhythm,
+Curious about your natural rhythm?
+Read Are You an Early Bird or a Night Owl? to discover your chronotype.

 If you find it hard to maintain consistency or feel centered throughout the day, consider looking at your morning routine.
 Implementing just a few purposeful habits can result in significant improvements in your productivity and overall well-being.